TatevKaren/convolutional-neural-network-image_recognition_case_study/README.md

 # Dog-Cat Image Recognition Model
 Image recognition model: Computer Vision case study to classify an image to a binary class.
 Image recognition model based on Convolutional Neural Network (CNN) to identify from an image whether it is dog or a cat image.
 In this case study we use 8000 images of dogs and cats to train and test a Convolutional Neural Network (CNN) model that takes an image as an input and give as an output a class of 0 (cat) or 1 (dog) suggesting whether it is a dog or a cat picture.
 This image recognition model is based on CNN.
-The process includes the following steps and is captured in this <a href ="https://github.com/TatevKaren/computer-vision-case-study/blob/main/Convolutional_Neural_Network_Case_Study.py" >Python Code</a>:
+The process includes the following steps and is captured in this <a href ="https://github.com/TatevKaren/convolutional-neural-network-image_recognition_case_study/blob/main/Convolutional_Neural_Network_Case_Study.py" >Python Code</a> and  <a href ="https://github.com/TatevKaren/convolutional-neural-network-image_recognition_case_study/blob/main/Convolutional_Neural_Network_Case_Study-2.pdf" >Case Study Paper</a>:
 - Data Preprocessing
 - Buidling CNN Initialization
 - Training and Testing CNN